Thymosin α1

 Thymosin α_{1} is a peptide fragment derived from prothymosin alpha, a protein that in humans is encoded by the PTMA gene.

 It was the first of the peptides from Thymosin Fraction 5 to be completely sequenced and synthesized.
-Unlike β thymosins, to which it is genetically and chemically unrelated, thymosin α_{1} is produced as a 28-amino acid fragment, from a longer, 113-amino acid precursor, prothymosin α.
+Unlike β thymosins, to which it is genetically and chemically unrelated, thymosin α_{1} is produced as a 28-amino acid fragment having the sequence Ac-SDAAVDTSSEITTKDLKEKKEVEEEAEN, which is made from cleavage of a longer, 113-amino acid precursor, prothymosin α.

 Function

 Thymosin α_{1} is an agonist for toll-like receptor 2 and toll-like receptor 9 on both myeloid and dendritic antigen-presenting cells, thereby stimulating the adaptive immune response.

 Thymosin α_{1} is believed to be a major component of Thymosin Fraction 5 responsible for the activity of that preparation in restoring immune function in animals lacking thymus glands.
 It has been found to enhance cell-mediated immunity in humans as well as experimental animals.

 Therapeutic application

-As of 2009 Thymosin α_{1} is approved in 35 under-developed or developing countries for the treatment of Hepatitis B and C, and it is also used to boost the immune response in the treatment of other diseases.
+Thymosin α_{1} is approved in some countries for the treatment of Hepatitis B and C, and it is also used to boost the immune response in the treatment of other diseases.
+The synthetic version of Thymosin α_{1} is known as Thymalfasin and is sold under the brand name Zadaxin.

 Thymosin α_{1} is usually administered by subcutaneous injection.